 “Let’s be friends!”
 We’ve all heard it before.
-Think back; do you remember hearing these words over and over and not knowing what to do and feeling frustrated, mad, and going through a hard time accepting it?
+Think back; do you remember hearing these words repeatedly and not knowing what to do, feeling frustrated and mad, and having a hard time accepting it?

 They wanted to be your friend, but for some reason, you twisted and turned it and did everything you could to try to convince them that being friends was not what you wanted.
 You wanted a relationship.
-Take heart as it may not be another case of unrequited love.
+Take heart, as it may not be another case of unrequited love.

 After trying to convince them, you may have finally decided it was time to give up and walk away.
 Yet it took you a long time to let go.

 Many people have been through this.
 Many people want to be with someone who doesn’t want a relationship and only wants to be friends or just be friends before dating.
 So, should we build a friendship before a relationship, and is it good or bad?
 Let’s find out.